digidip/tapjaw-importer/README.md

 You as a developer can chain together as many commands as required as your business model sees fit in accomplishing the consolidation of data.
 You, as the developer, do not need to concern yourself with how data traverses through the commands.

 We've successfully written and deployed four separate internal projects into production using this framework, allowing us to experience such a process's complexities.
 We've attempted to provide the necessary components to quickly set up your commands and data stream through this process.

+# Documentation

+You can find the overview documentation in the `docs/markdown/` directory, additionally [API documentation]() is also available.

 # Why use Tapjaw Importer?